 Insert after: Add a new entry at the same level as the selected item.

 Add child item: Create a new item below the selected item.
-The new item becomes a child to the selected item.
+The new item is child of the selected item.

-Delete item: remove the selected item.
-Note that any child items are also deleted.
+Delete item: Remove the selected item.
+Any child items are also deleted.

-Note when editing or adding entries to the list, bear in mind that an entry may use special syntax and the quicklist file may use special naming conventions to populate several metadata fields.
-A complete reference to quicklist naming conventions and syntax is available in a separate topic.
+Note: When editing or adding entries to the list, remember that an entry may use special syntax and the QuickList file may use special naming conventions to populate several metadata fields.
+For more information, see Reference to QuickList naming conventions and syntax.

-Different types of quicklists can be created - 1) flat lists, 2) hierarchical structures of keywords (taxonomy), and 3) linked lists, whereby picking an entry from a taxonomy view fills in several linked fields.
+You can create different types of QuickLists: flat lists, hierarchical structures of keywords (taxonomy), and linked lists (where selecting an entry from a taxonomy view fills in several linked fields).

-Date fields in the metadata editor have a date picker control associated with them.
-You can bring it up by clicking on the calendar icon next to the field:
+Date fields in the metadata editor have a calendar associated with them.
+Select the calendar icon next to the field to open it:

-In the XMP metadata specification, a date field can contain both date and time - pick a date from the view and choose the time if this is also useful.
+In the XMP metadata specification, a date field can contain both date and time - select a date from the view and, optionally, select the time.

 When using ISO format, you can set the time down to the tenth of a second and add offsets for the time zone: Add a z at the end of the time string for Zulu time or add the offset, for example like this to create a one-hour offset: